Thomas Brattle: Education

-In 1676, Brattle graduated from Harvard College with an A.B., equivalent to our modern B.A.
-At Harvard, Brattle developed marked skill in mathematics and science.
-Though he is most well known for The Witchcraft Delusion, which was written to argue against the Salem Witch Trials, Brattle was interested in many areas including mathematics, architecture, and astronomy.
+In 1676, Brattle graduated from Harvard College with an A.B..
+Brattle developed marked skill in mathematics and science.
+Brattle was interested in many areas including mathematics, architecture, and astronomy.

 Brattle gained most of his education on his own due to the bad leadership at Harvard in his undergraduate years.
 He used whatever books that were available and studied with John Foster and Dr. William Avery.
 Brattle wrote a letter to John Flamsteed, a mentor of his, stating that no one at Harvard could teach him mathematics so he took it upon himself to do so.
 Thomas and a group of other prominent colonists studied several comets that appeared in the late seventeenth century.
 He wrote several essays on these comets.

 Brattle later travelled abroad and then settled in Boston in 1693, where he pursued a short business career and gave several gifts to Harvard.
 That same year, he was appointed as the Harvard College treasurer and he served in that position for twenty years until his death.
 During his time as treasurer, the finances of the college grew exponentially.
 Brattle was a member of the intellectually elite Royal Society.
 The Royal Society was a new group of scientific thinkers that practiced a more intense and rational thought process.
 This group grew much larger in the eighteenth century when it was headed by Sir Isaac Newton.
 Sir Isaac Newton was so impressed with Brattle's work that he planned to procure his papers on astronomy and math after Brattle's death in order to benefit the Royal Society.
 In an attempt to obtain them, Newton tried to make his brother, William Brattle, a member of the Society, however William declined.
 In 1711, Brattle attempted to use a mathematical algorithm in order to end smallpox.
 Although he failed, it can be seen that Brattle was heavily involved in education and scientific discovery.
-(Kennedy) Brattle made more substantial contributions to science than any other American of the day.
+Brattle made more substantial contributions to science than any other American of the day.